supreet11agrawal/Proposal/Proposal.md

 I would start working on stochastic distributions in this period.
 A new file `stochastic.py` will contain all the different types of stochastic processes.

-For each different process, there will be a different class which stores different information related to the process in form of objects.
-I will start off with Markov chains during this stage.
+For each different process, there will be a different class which stores different information related to the process in the form of objects.
+I will start with Markov chains during this stage.

 The problems which will be addressed by the class `MarkovChain` will be as follows:
  * To find the state matrix after any general number of steps, say `t`